filippopedrazzinifp/saos/README.md

 > In order to handle authentication, we are using streamlit-authenticator package.
 Please refer to this link in order to create an hashed password: https://github.com/mkhorasani/Streamlit-Authenticator

 4. Run the app with `docker-compose`

     docker-compose up --build -d

+### Demo

+You can check a working web app at https://app-tlria.joandko.io